 Get the Recipe: Mushroom Buckwheat Porridge Bowl (Vegan & Gluten-free)

-- 1 cup buckwheat groats dry
+- 1 cup buckwheat groats, dry

-- 1 medium onion chopped
+- 1 medium onion, chopped

-- 7 oz mushrooms chopped
+- 7 oz mushrooms, chopped

-- 1 large carrot peeled and chopped into matchsticks
+- 1 large carrot, peeled and chopped into matchsticks

-- 1 large pickle chopped
+- 1 medium zucchini, chopped into matchsticks

-- 1 tbsp tamari
+- 2 tbsp tamari

-- 1 tbsp balsamic vinegar
+- 2 tbsp balsamic vinegar